TycheSoftwares/arconix-shortcodes/readme.txt

 * Fix - Cross-Site Scripting (XSS) vulnerability caused by insufficient sanitization of the icon and color shortcode attributes before output.
 Thanks to beetrio189 for responsibly reporting this issue.
 * Fix - Undefined global variable ($tab_count) warnings in the Tabs shortcode on PHP 8.1 and above.
 * Tweak - Update compatibility with WordPress 7.0.0
-* Tweak - Update compatibility with WooCommerce 10.9.1

 = 2.1.20 =
 * Fix - Cross Site Request Forgery (CSRF) vulnerability.